 While many psychologists and others in the research community don't accept Gardner's theory for lack of sufficient scientific evidence, the educational community has embraced it with open arms.
 Its popularity results from teachers' everyday evidence; kids learn differently from each other, and a method used to teach one child may not work for another.
 The theory also instills value in skills that aren't necessarily taught academically.

 If you're planning on going to college or thinking about your best career path, you may want to learn more about Gardner's theory of multiple intelligences.
-For example, if you have always been able to perceive the needs and wants of other people reasonably well, you may have an innate interpersonal intelligence.
+For example, if you are skilled at perceiving the needs and wants of other people, you may have an innate interpersonal intelligence.
 Those who have high interpersonal intelligences have become very successful salespeople, counselors, educators, and political figures.
-Many of those same people fell well below the top of their high school classes because they weren't as gifted verbally or mathematically.
+Many of those same people experienced difficulty in high school because they weren't as gifted verbally or mathematically.

 If you accept Gardner's theory, you may be able to better identify your strengths and weaknesses by comparing your experiences with his list of different intelligences.
 Once you have a better sense of where your strengths lie, you may be able more easily pick a field of study or career that is right for you.